4 Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all

 The Council of Europe’s Programme for Human Rights Education for Legal Professionals (HELP) supports its member States in implementing the European Convention on Human Rights (ECHR) and other European standards at the national level.
 It consists of three key elements:

-Human Rights courses for legal professionals (hosted on the HELP online platform).
-They cover a range of topical issues such as asylum, anti-discrimination, data protection, labour rights, ill-treatment, human trafficking, bioethics, counterfeiting of medical products or international cooperation in criminal matters.
-In 2018, the platform reached more than 20.000 users.
+- Human Rights courses for legal professionals (hosted accessible to all for free on the HELP online platform).
+They cover a range of topical issues such as asylum, anti-discrimination, data protection, right to education, labour rights, ill-treatment, human trafficking, bioethics, counterfeiting of medical products or international cooperation in criminal matters.
+These and other courses are briefly described in the HELP catalogue.

-In line with Recommendation (2004)4 of the CoE Committee of Ministers on the ECHR in university education and professional training, the HELP Programme has the potential of reaching out Universities, particularly law faculties) aiming at integrating human rights courses in their curricula.
+In line with Recommendation (2019)5 of the CoE Committee of Ministers on the system of the European Convention on Human Rights in university education and professional training, the HELP Programme has the potential of reaching out Universities, particularly law faculties) aiming at integrating human rights courses in their curricula.
+Therefore, university students (with a focus on law students) are a natural target audience for HELP’s online courses.
+HELP courses can easily and efficiently supplement the educational materials in the law schools’ core curricula.
+They are increasingly being used by university professors to complement their academic programmes.

 The Council of Europe Development Bank (CEB) can finance education and vocational training projects and the related infrastructure, such as: